fnxpt/text-messaging-capablility/README.md

-# Twilio Integration Service demo for Backbase DBS Service
+# Text Messaging Cabability demo for Backbase DBS Service

-This service enables you to setup a Twilio integration service to:
+This service enables you to setup a Text Capability service to:

 - Send an OTP
 - Verify an OTP